SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 `;
 ```

-4. Resolve the recommendations for a Product
+4. Resolve the recommendations for a Product:

 ```javascript
 const productRecommendationResolver = (config) => {
     return {